What To Do With All Those Peaches

 When we came back from the Jersey shore last week we stopped at a farmer's market and picked up a basket of ripe yellow Jersey peaches.
 With perfect texture and that distinctive aroma, Jersey peaches in season are one of my all time favorite fruits.

-4 or 5 ripe peaches, cut up into 1-inch cubes
+- 5 peaches cut up into 1-inch cubes

-2 or 3 ripe tomatoes, cut up into 1-inch cubes
+- 3 ripe tomatoes cut up into 1-inch cubes

 - Juice from 1 lime